ku-sldg/plih/_simple/1-Arithmetic-Expressions.md

 If we parse a string and pretty print the result, we back the string.
 A useful relationship for testing these tools.

 This course is not about building parsers and pretty printers.
 This task is largely automated and Haskell provides several tools for building parsers.
 I will provide examples using [Parsec](https://wiki.haskell.org/Parsec), a monadic parser combinator tool for writing and composing parsers.
-After a bit of setup, Parsec is not difficult to extend to the languages we would like to discuss.
-For more details there are a number of online tutorials as well as chapters in major Haskell texts.
+After some setup, Parsec is not difficult to extend to the languages we would like to discuss.
+For more details there are a number of online tutorials and chapters in major Haskell texts.
 For now, let's assume we have the `parseAE` and `pprintAE` functions available.

 ## Evaluator